Contextual Learning for Anomaly Detection in Tabular Data: Instantiating Contextual Learning with CWAE

 \subsection{Advantages of the Wasserstein Approach}

-As outlined in Section~\ref{sec:adv_ctx_mod}, effective conditional modeling of \(P(\mathbf{Y} \mid \mathbf{C})\) benefits from architectures that are both stable and efficient at inference.
+As outlined in Section~\ref{sec:adv_cl}, effective conditional modeling of \(P(\mathbf{Y} \mid \mathbf{C})\) benefits from architectures that are both stable and efficient at inference.
 While Variational Autoencoders (VAEs)~\cite{sohn2015cvae} have been widely used for generative modeling, their non-deterministic encoders require multiple latent samples at inference to obtain stable anomaly scores, increasing computational cost and introducing score variability.

-Wasserstein Autoencoders (WAEs) replace the KL-divergence regularization in VAEs with an optimal transport–based term such as Maximum Mean Discrepancy (MMD), enabling fully deterministic encoders without the overfitting issues of unregularized autoencoders.
-Deterministic encoding removes the need for Monte Carlo sampling, making scoring faster and more stable---aligning with the robustness and efficiency goals discussed in Section~\ref{sec:adv_ctx_mod}.
+Wasserstein Autoencoders (WAEs) replace the KL-divergence regularization in VAEs with an optimal transport-based term such as Maximum Mean Discrepancy (MMD), enabling fully deterministic encoders without the overfitting issues of unregularized autoencoders.
+Deterministic encoding removes the need for Monte Carlo sampling, making scoring faster and more stable---aligning with the robustness and efficiency goals discussed in Section~\ref{sec:adv_cl}.

-In this work, we instantiate CWAE with a deterministic encoder–decoder pair.
+In this work, we instantiate CWAE with a deterministic encoder-decoder pair.
 This design choice reduces inference latency, improves score consistency, and maintains a well-regularized latent space, providing practical benefits over the Conditional VAE (CVAE) baseline while preserving the ability to model complex conditional distributions.